iPhone 17e release date expectations, price estimates, and upgrades

 Battery details for the iPhone 17e have not yet leaked, but it is expected to remain similar to the iPhone 16e, which came with a battery capacity of around 4000 mAh.

-Charging speeds will likely be capped at 20W for wired charging (Apple claims 50% in 30 minutes), with no MagSafe or Qi2 wireless charging support included.
+Charging speeds will likely be capped at 20W for wired charging (Apple claims 50% in 30 minutes).
+As for wireless charging, there are no rumors of MagSafe or Qi2 support coming with the iPhone 17e so far.

-These specs would keep distinguishing the budget model from the flagship iPhones, which now support faster charging speeds.
-Despite the modest hardware, the A19 chip should bring some efficiency improvements that may extend battery life slightly compared to the iPhone 16e.
+If these are indeed the charging and battery specs, they will keep distinguishing the budget model from the flagship iPhones, which now support faster charging speeds.
+Despite the modest hardware, though, the A19 chip should bring some efficiency improvements that may extend battery life slightly compared to the iPhone 16e.

 iPhone 17e features and software